MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 ### BP/spotter Team

-One spotter play with low stack at one table, and with a discret signal he tells the other big stack player of the team to come because the count is high.
+One spotter play with low stack at one table, and with a discreet signal he tells the other big stack player of the team to come because the count is high.
 Signal is the most important aspect of this play.

 If result doesn’t come out, the most important is to keep quiet in any situation, and wait to be out of the casino to discuss or show any sign of frustration for a “bad spotter”.